 We’re not suggesting you avoid heated styling altogether, but excessive heat + relaxed hair = a recipe for hair disaster!
 But there are a few simple things that can help limit the damage of heated styling.

 Firstly, if you must use heated styling tools, then start by guarding your mane with a heat protectant.
 The Toni&Guy Prep Heat Protection Mist (£6.99*) helps protect your hair from damage caused by high heat.
 But if you’re up for it, why not try heat-less hairstyles?
 Twist-outs and braid-outs work well if you’re after waves and curls.
-Just click here to discover how to create the perfect twist-out!
+Discover how to create the perfect twist-out!

 5. Wrap it up